 I suggest that you use well-established coffee to water ratios and experiment from that and find what suits you.
 Ratios vary largely depending on which brewing method is used.

 The longer your coffee grounds are steeped in your hot water, the more of the oils, compounds and flavonoids will extract into your brew and the better the flavor of your coffee will be.

-You must always be aware of over extraction and end with an overpowering bitter taste.
-As a paradox, you also need to be conscious of under extraction and a weak under brewed cup of coffee.
+You must always be aware of over extraction and not to end up with an overpowering bitter taste.
+As a paradox, you also need to be conscious of under extraction and a weak under brewed cup of coffee which will taste sour.